GNOME/gimp-macos-build/README.md

 Because CircleCI is not supporting gitlab [yet] there is a [GitHub mirror](https://github.com/GNOME/gimp-macos-build) of this repository.

+## Before you starting

+I found that GTK and GIMP builds on OSX are very fragile.
+If you have any other build system (brew, macports) installed - try to remove it first or at least isolate from jhbuild env as much as you can.

+I was able to get working builds in the VirtualBox VM, it works stable enough for me.

-### Steps in the [CircleCI config.yml](https://github.com/GNOME/gimp-macos-build/blob/master/.circleci/config.yml) are:
+## Steps in the [CircleCI config.yml](https://github.com/GNOME/gimp-macos-build/blob/master/.circleci/config.yml) are:

 - Install gfortran and rust as they are required for the GIMP dependencies.
 - Setup OSX 10.9 SDK.
 This is needed to ensure that GIMP is able to run on MacOS 10.9+.
 See [this article](https://smallhacks.wordpress.com/2018/11/11/how-to-support-old-osx-version-with-a-recent-xcode/) for the details.